julien01A/Amoros-Fattar-2024---Reassessment-of-the-genetic-basis-of-natural-rifampin-resistance-in-the-genus-/Bioinformatic_analyses/README_bioinfo.md

 ### 4.1.
 Using Orthofinder

-For this Orthofinder analysis, we used a restricted dataset of 18 Rickettsia genomes (n=3 resistant and n=15 suceptible, see TableS2 for details).
+For this Orthofinder analysis, we used a restricted part of the previous dataset, corresponding to **18 *Rickettsia* genomes** (n=3 resistant and n=15 suceptible, see TableS2 for details).
 The command line are the same than the part above.

 ### 4.2 Using Roary

 This tool compares the pangenome of a genome dataset, identifying the core genome and accessory genome.
 Find out more about the tool here: <https://sanger-pathogens.github.io/Roary/>.

-First, we selected the ```.gff``` files generated previously with the Prokka analysis, and we used the following command line in a new folder:
+First, we selected the ```.gff``` files generated previously with the Prokka analysis of the 18 restricted *Rickettsia* genomes, using this following command line in a new folder:

 ```
 roary -f roary_out *.gff